adarshraj99/ML-DL.md/processes & keywords.md

 ### Activation:
 Activation of the neurons are bascically a measure of how positive the relevant weighted sum is.
 More activation makes the neuron more light up.
+Activations are not directly controlled for neural network trainings.
+We train weights and biases only.
+Activations are influenced only.

 ![image](https://github.com/user-attachments/assets/e7aeb112-28aa-418f-a6ff-c93c70086d62)